eudoxia0/eudoxia0.github.io/article/_posts/2023-02-20-and-yet-it-understands.md

 understanding them, because "Concepts" and "Ideas" are exclusive to humans (they live in the [Leibniz organ][leibniz], presumably, where they pupate from the black bile).
-This is incentivized: there is infinite demand for deeply credentialed morons who will tell you that everything is fine, that machines can't think, that humans are and always will be at the apex, people so commited to human chauvinism they will soon start denying their own sentience because their brains are made of flesh and not Chomsky production rules.
+This is incentivized: there is infinite demand for deeply credentialed experts who will tell you that everything is fine, that machines can't think, that humans are and always will be at the apex, people so commited to human chauvinism they will soon start denying their own sentience because their brains are made of flesh and not Chomsky production rules.